 President Bush repeated the story at least 10 times in the following weeks.
 But it wasn’t true.
 “Nayirah” was the daughter of the Kuwaiti ambassador to the US, which wasn’t revealed at the time.
 She didn’t speak under oath and was undoubtedly coached in her testimony.
 The story had been concocted from various unconfirmed reports and given spectacular force by the acting abilities of a well-spoken, fluent 15-year-old.
 The technique is known as atrocity propaganda, and is as old as the propaganda system itself.

 This is just one known case where a public relations firm has been involved in selling a war.
 It almost certainly happens, in some form or another, before every prospective war.
 Call it “public relations,” “propaganda” or “psy-ops,” it all amounts to the same thing: the manipulation of the narrative in order to justify aggressive action.

 Every war needs a story.
 In Afghanistan in 2001 it was the presence on Afghan soil of Osama bin Laden, widely blamed for the 9/11 attacks.
 Before the Second Gulf War of 2003 it was Weapons of Mass Destruction.
 In Libya in 2011 it was reports of an impending massacre of civilians in the port city of Benghazi.
-Currently, the propaganda industry is directing us towards the idea that Russia is threatening its neighbors.
 No matter how often this process is repeated, we’re always convinced the story will turn out to be true.
 The use of advertising techniques, the repetition of simple three-word slogans and the assurance that this is an entirely new product, is enough to sway the public mind into acceptance of yet another war that is against its own best interests.